frasermince/CodeEditor/README.md

 change to attoparsec.
 However I think this at least demonstrates my abilities fairly well.
 This has been a great opportunity to learn about pipes, criterion, text types, and generally optimizing a haskell program.

+Ways I would want to improve it in the future include: adding better error messages, recovering from incorrectly formatted input, migrating to attoparsec, and writing more thorough benchmarks.

 To run it you should just be able to do:
 `stack build` and then `stack exec textEditor-exe`.
 Also feel free to check out my test suite and benchmarks with `stack test` and `stack bench`.